scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 grammar](../internal/syntax.md).

 An alternative syntax would treat `’` as a separate operator.
-This would be attractive since it enables quoting single identifies as e.g. `’x` instead of `’(x)`.
+This would be attractive since it enables quoting single identifiers as e.g. `’x` instead of `’(x)`.
 But it would clash with symbol literals.
 So it could be done only if symbol literals were abolished.